Introduction

 Tips for Hiring

-- Get Multiple Quotes: Obtain estimates from at least three different contractors to compare pricing and services.
+- Get Multiple Quotes: Always solicit quotes from at least three different floor waxing professionals to compare pricing and services.
+This helps ensure you're getting a fair market rate.